How Much Do Hurricane Windows Cost?

 - Avoid the extras.
 If window tinting doesn’t fit into the window installation budget, focus on what’s necessary to protect your home during a hurricane.

 - Check your insurance.
 Double-check your homeowners insurance policy to see if discounts are available for installing hurricane windows.
-If not, it may be time to shop around for another insurance policy.
+If not, it may be time to look into how to get hurricane insurance.
 The savings can add up significantly year after year.

 Questions to Ask About Hurricane Windows Installation

-Asking a window professional the right questions can help minimize miscommunication and get the results you want.
-Below are some questions to ask about hurricane window installation before you decide on the right professional for you.
+Asking a window professional the right questions can help minimize miscommunication and get the best results.
+Below are some questions homeowners can ask about hurricane window installation before deciding on the right professional.

 - Do you give free estimates?